-APS is committed to providing opportunities for graduate students and early career professionals (ECP) to learn more about psychoanalytic theory and practice.
-Graduate students and early career professionals have a reduced membership fee as well as discounted rates for conferences and seminars.
-In fact, with early online registration, Saturday Morning Seminars are free to Graduate Student Members and Early Career Professional Members.
+APS is committed to providing opportunities for graduate students to learn more about psychoanalytic theory and practice.
+Graduate students have a reduced membership fee as well as discounted rates for conferences and seminars.
+In fact, with early online registration, Saturday Morning Seminars are free to Graduate Student Members.

 As part of our commitment to our graduate student members, the Graduate Student Assistance Fund (GSAF) was established to provide small awards to students to attend psychoanalytic or generally psychodynamic conferences and workshops, as well as to address research expenses.